-We have created this frequently asked questions section to help you find the information you are looking for easily.
+This frequently asked questions section is designed to help you find the information you are looking for easily.
 If you don't find the information you need, do not hesitate to contact the camps administration team by email or by phone at 613-562-5800, extension 4477.

 When does the sports camps registration start?

 - March Break registration begins December 11, 2017.

 - Registration for Summer 2018 camps begins January 8, 2018.

 You can register your child in a Gee-Gees Sports Camp online.
 You can also fill out the registration form and send it by fax to 613-562-5151 or by mail to the address below.

 In-person registration for March Break camps (as of December 11) and Summer camps (as of January 8th) can be completed in our office:

 Montpetit Hall, room 102

 The hours of operations are from 10:00 am to 4:00 pm, Monday to Friday.
 Registration forms are also available on site.